luizpvas/combo/README.md

 # Defining components

-Components encapsulate HTML and backend actions into a single unit.
-Views work similar to Rails' ERB templates, and actions work similar to controllers actions backed by a route.
+Components encapsulate views and backend actions into a single unit.
+Views work similar to Rails' ERB templates, and actions work similar to controllers actions, except you don't have to add a route entry.

 ```ruby
 class MyApp::Admin::UserDetails < Combo::Component